CUP-ECS/beatnik/README.md

   * Version 1.X Planned Features

+    1. Rearchitecting of the z-model solve into explicitly-coupled surface mesh and spatial mesh solvers
-    1. A cutoff-based approach for calculating far-field forces using the Cabana particle framework.
-The goal of this work is to understand the accuracy/performance tradeoffs in the Z-Model, not to necessarily provide  to accelerates far-field force calculations.
+    1. A spatial mesh cutoff-based approach for calculating far-field forces using the Cabana particle framework.
+The goal of this work is to understand the accuracy/performance tradeoffs in the Z-Model, particularly in the medium-order
     1. Improved timestep, desingularization, and artificial viscosity parameter handling.
 The goal of this is to provide good defaults when other input parameters are changed.
     1. Additional interface initialization options, including Gaussian random and file-based interface initialization (also useful for checkpointing)
     1. Support for coupling with other applications through either I/O (e.g. ADIOS) or Communication (e.g. Portage)